2666 by Roberto Bolaño, translated from the Spanish by Natasha Wimmer

 James Gleick’s latest book is The Information: A History, a Theory, a Flood.
 He is working on a history of time travel.

 Maya Jasanoff is Professor of History at Harvard.
-She is the author of Liberty’s Exiles: American Loyalists in the Revolutionary World and Edge of Empire: Lives, Culture, and Conquest in the East, 1750–1850.
-(October 2013)
+She is the author of Liberty’s Exiles: American Loyalists in the Revolutionary World and Edge of Empire: Lives, Culture, and Conquest in the East 1750–1850.
+(April 2014)

 Alison Lurie is Frederic J. Whiton Professor of American Literature Emerita at Cornell.
 She is the author of two collections of essays on children’s literature, Don’t Tell the Grownups and Boys and Girls Forever, and the editor of The Oxford Book of Fairy Tales.
 Her most recent novel is Truth and Consequences.